A Biodynamic Manual – Practical Instructions for Farmers and Gardeners, 2nd Edition, by Pierre Masson, Floris Books, 2014

-Edible Forest Gardens (Vol 1 and 2), David Jacke with Eric Toensmeier, Chelsea Green publishing, 2005
+Edible Forest Gardens (Vol 1 and 2), by David Jacke with Eric Toensmeier, Chelsea Green publishing, 2005

 - An amazing in-depth set.
 Volume 1 covers the theory of forest gardening, which volume 2 is a hands-on “how to” manual.

-Grasp the Nettle – Making Biodynamic Farming and Gardening Work, Peter Proctor with Gillian Cole, Random House, 2004
+Grasp the Nettle – Making Biodynamic Farming and Gardening Work, by the late Peter Proctor with Gillian Cole, Random House, 2004

 - An concise (180 page) but in-depth manual of biodynamics – history, how-to, etc.

-The Biodynamic Orchard Book, Ehrenfried Pfeiffer and Michael Maltas, Floris Books, 2013
+The Biodynamic Orchard Book, by Ehrenfried Pfeiffer and Michael Maltas, Floris Books, 2013

-The Market Gardener – A successful grower’s handbook for small-scale organic farming, New Society Publishers, 2014
+The Market Gardener – A successful grower’s handbook for small-scale organic farming, by Jean-Martin Fortier, New Society Publishers, 2014

 - A must read for anyone wanted to make a sustainable living off a small property.
-Hints, tips, lessons learnt, approaches, etc. – one of the books that inspired us on this course
+Hints, tips, lessons learnt, approaches, etc. – one of the books that inspired us to go on a Market Gardening course.

-The New Organic Gardener, Tim Marshall, Harper Collins, 2011
+The New Organic Gardener, by Tim Marshall, Harper Collins, 2011

-Weeds and what they tell us, Ehrenfried Pfeiffer, Floris Books, 2013
+Weeds and what they tell us, by Ehrenfried Pfeiffer, Floris Books, 2013

 - Very useful little booklet on how to manage and use weeds.